cschleiden/blog/blog/_posts/2022-02-13-go-workflows-part1.md

 ---
 layout: post
 categories: blog
-title: 'go-dt: Durable Workflows in Go - Part 1'
+title: 'go-workflows: Durable Workflows in Go - Part 1'
 date: 2022-02-13T21:19:06.690Z
 ---

 Lately I've been getting interested in "durable workflows" as implemented by Azure's [Durable Task Framework](https://www.github.com/azure/durabletask) (DTFx), the basis for [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp) and [Temporal](http://temporal.io).
 To really understand how a library or a framework works, what problems it solves, and why certain decisions were made the way they were made, I often tend to try to re-implement my own version, even if only with minimal functionality.

-So for durable workflows I started to build [go-dt](https://www.github.com/cschleiden/go-dt), a not quite production-ready mix of Durable Tasks and Temporal written in Go.
+So for durable workflows I started to build [go-workflows](https://www.github.com/cschleiden/go-workflows), a not quite production-ready mix of Durable Tasks and Temporal written in Go.
 It started as a number of very small experiments over the holidays, but it kind of snowballed from there, and I'm approaching something that's quite usable.
-For the next few posts I'll try to explain what `go-dt` is and how it works.
+For the next few posts I'll try to explain what `go-workflows` is and how it works.

 The library is still a work in progress so some of the details and the example code might've changed by now although I'll try to keep everything in sync.
 The general concepts should still be valid, though.